Ninth Judicial Circuit Court

 Joint Legal Custody: Means that the parents will communicate and cooperate with one another to reach mutual decisions about major issues affecting their children.
 This includes, but is not limited to major medical decisions, educational decisions and religious upbringing, if any.

 Joint Physical Custody: Means that a child lives with one parent part of the time and with the other parent part of the time.
 This does not mean that the time spent with each parent must be equal.

 During the time a child is with a parent, that parent is responsible for the routine decisions regarding that child.

 Split Custody: Means that one or more of the minor children live with one parent and one or more other minor children live with the other parent.

-Sole (Primary Physical) Custody: Means that the child lives primarily with one parent and that parent is responsible for making decisions on important issues dealing with the child.
-Generally, the other parent receives parenting time with the child
+Sole (Primary Physical) Custody: Means that the child lives primarily with one parent.
+Generally, the other parent receives parenting time with the child.

 In deciding custody, the court must consider all of the following factors of the Michigan Child Custody Act: